How to Apply Gel Polish Perfectly: A Step-by-Step Guide

 6) Apply gel polish

 Apply each layer in a thin coat all the way to the edges of the nail, being mindful not to stray onto the skin.
 You want to apply the gel polish as close to the cuticle as possible.
-If you do make a mistake, simply wipe off the stray polish before curing, so it does not dry and become harder to remove.
+If you make a mistake, simply wipe away the stray polish before curing, so it does not dry and become harder to remove.

-7) Apply top coat
+7) Apply gel top coat

 Source: Pexels